cloudera/flink-tutorials/flink-stateful-tutorial/README.md

  - `TransactionResult` : (ItemTransaction transaction, boolean success)
  - `QueryResult` : (long queryId, ItemInfo itemInfo)

-Both `ItemTransaction` and `ItemQuery` requests need access to the current item state so we need to process them in a single operator as we cannot share the state between multiple operators in Flink.
+Both `ItemTransaction` and `Query` requests need access to the current item state so we need to process them in a single operator as we cannot share the state between multiple operators in Flink.

 To process multiple input streams in a single operator we can either `union` them if they are the same data type or `connect` them to create `ConnectedStream` which allows us to handle the input of the connected streams independently of each other.
 In our case we have 2 different types and we want to separate the transaction and querying logic so we use `connect`.

-We connect the `ItemTransaction` and `ItemQuery` streams after applying `.keyBy("itemId")` on both of them which partitions the streams according to their itemId and allows us to use keyed states in our processing operator.
-We implement the operator logic in a `CoProcessFunction` which allows us to access state and also exposes some lower level functionality like side-outputs to let us send 2 output streams to separete transaction and query results nicely.
+We connect the `ItemTransaction` and `Query` streams after applying `.keyBy("itemId")` on both of them which partitions the streams according to their `itemId` and allows us to use keyed states in our processing operator.
+We implement the operator logic in a `KeyedCoProcessFunction` (implemented by `TransactionProcessor`), which allows us to access state and also exposes some lower level functionality like side-outputs to let us send 2 output streams to separete transaction and query results nicely.

 Note that we assigned a uid to the operator by calling `.uid("Transaction Processor")`.
-This is makes it possible for Flink to restore the state of the operator from the checkpoint even if the processing pipeline changes.
+This makes it possible for Flink to restore the state of the operator from the checkpoint even if the processing pipeline changes.
 It is very important to always assign unique uids to stateful operators.

 #### TransactionProcessor

-In our `CoProcessFunction` the `processElement1` method takes care of applying or rejecting new transactions on our inventory state and `processElement2` simply reads this state to serve queries.
+In our `KeyedCoProcessFunction` the `processElement1` method takes care of applying or rejecting new transactions on our inventory state and `processElement2` simply reads this state to serve queries.

 The main output type of the function is `TransactionResult` which will populate the output `DataStream` of our operator (named `processedTransactions` in our pipeline) and we use `QUERY_RESULT` OutputTag to produce a side output stream of the query results.
 The side output is later accessible by calling `.getSideOutput(QUERY_RESULT)` on the operator.